lespicker/tachyons-one-page-scroll/content/products/yukon-adventure-tour.md

 The cost of the Yukon workshop is $8,750 USD per person, single occupancy.
 This bespoke adventure is limited to only 3 photographers.
 A $3,000 deposit is due at sign up ($500 through this website and $2,500 due by check after Les contacts you).
 Please register below.

-Deposits are refundable until 180 days prior to the start date, minus a $250 fee.
-From 180 days to 120 days prior to the start date, 50% of the deposit is refundable.
-After 120 days the entire deposit is non-refundable.
-120 days prior to the start date all remaining fees are due.
+Deposits are refundable as follows: 100% by November 30,2019; 50% by January 31, 2020; 25% by March 15, 2020.
 A reminder will be sent to participants.
 If three people do not sign up, the trip will be cancelled and 100% of all funds returned.

 All trip fees are quoted in US dollars and must be paid in US dollars.